 Skip to main content

-The U.S. Foreign Trade Regulations often require University shippers and travelers to file an Electronic Export Information (“EEI”) to the U.S. Census Bureau when shipping or hand-carrying any University owned items internationally.
-Particularly, EEI fillings are required when shipping or hand-carrying University owned items (including laptops and smart devices) that fall into one of the two categories:
+The U.S. export control and foreign trade regulations often require University shippers and travelers to file EEI with the U.S. Census Bureau when shipping or hand-carrying University-owned items internationally.
+Particularly, EEI fillings are required when shipping or hand-carrying University-owned items (including laptops and smart devices) that fall into one of the two categories:

-1. The total cash value of the item(s) classified under each individual HTS/Schedule B code* is $2,500 or higher, or
+1. The total cash value of the item(s) classified under each individual Schedule B number* is higher than $2,500, or

-2. The items are destined to Russia, China, or Venezuela, regardless of the shipment’s cash value.
+2. The items are destined for China (including Hong Kong and Macau), Russia, or Venezuela, regardless of the shipment’s cash value.

 The Schedule B Look-up tool can be used to help you find the appropriate code.
 For certain commercial items, the vendor/manufacturer may be able to provide this code (either published online or on request).